 Member of Prince Street Gallery, New York City.

 Born in Vancouver in 1943 Arthur Hughes grew up in Ojai, California, from 1947 to 1960.
-Ojai attracted artists and art dealers, including the ceramicist Beatrice Wood, painters Gui Ignon, Gerd Koch and Irene Koch, Liam O’Gallagher and his companion Bob Rheem, sculptor Alice de Creeft, and dealer James Vigeveno.
-These were the ones he met through his mother and with Gerd Koch and Gui Ignon, had classes with.
+Ojai attracted artists and art dealers, including the ceramicist Beatrice Wood, painters Gui Ignon, Gerd Koch and Irene Koch, Liam O’Ghallager and his companion Bob Rheem, sculptor Alice de Creeft, and dealer James Vigeveno.
+These were the ones he met through his mother.
+He took art classes with Gerd Koch and Gui Ignon.
 His older sister Kate lead the way in her multiple talents as dancer, batik painter, sculptor, and actress.

 In childhood Arthur’s parents were also friends with the Boston realist, later Abstract Expressionist, William H. Littlefield (1902-69).
 As a four-year-old, Bill’s sizable Falmouth, Massachusetts, studio was awe-inspiring; this to him was what it meant to be an artist; he was painting Arthur’s oldest sister’s portrait.
 In 1997 he took on a multi-year project of documenting the life and work of Littlefield.
 This has resulted in a detailed Littlefield chronology, exhibition history, and collectors’ list that also documents his relationship with Lincoln Kirstein, Monroe Wheeler, Eric Schroeder, and other participants in the homoerotic artistic underground, as well as his later years as Abstract Expressionist and secretary of The Club, the social and intellectual organization of Abstract Expressionists of the 10th Street scene.